nyu-dl/NLP_DL_Lecture_Note/README.md

 University in Fall 2015.
 The instructor is Kyunghyun Cho, and the syllabus can be found at http://www.kyunghyuncho.me/home/courses/ds-ga-3001-fall-2015.

-NB. there are some issues in math equations in pages 49-52.
-They don't generally affect the argument, but nevertheless are incorrect.
-I will fix them (hopefully) soon, but meanwhile, please refer to the issues (big thanks to @ankitkv!)

 I don't believe anyone will ever cite this lecture note.
 In the case you find urge to do so, please cite it using